facebook/react-native/docs/RunningOnDeviceAndroid.md

 1. Open rage shake menu (shake the device) or run `adb shell input keyevent 82`
 2. Go to `Dev Settings`
 3. Go to `Debug server host for device`
-4. Type in your machine's IP address and the port of the packager and `Reload JS`
+4. Type in your machine's IP address and the port of the packager and `Reload JS`.
+On Mac, you can find the IP address in System Preferences / Network.